Home » National Parks » Key Biscayne National Park » A Guide to the Best 9 Things to do in Key Biscayne National Park

 Boca Chita Key Cannon

-What to do at Boca Chita?
+What Can I do at Boca Chita?

 You will have about 1 hour to explore the island.
 The best option is to see the 50′ lighthouse.
 The tour operator unlocks the lighthouse when you arrive on the island.
 It is only open for a short time each day.
 We took advantage of the climb up the steps to get a great perspective of the island and the view on a clear day you can see the Miami skyline.
 In the 1930s Mark Honeywell build the lighthouse.
 It was purely decoration.
 It never was a working lighthouse.
 The park ranger was very knowledgeable as he chatted about the history of the island quite interesting.